High routes, autumn trekking on the Dolomites

 The lakes of San Giuliano

 This is one truly stunning route we can recommend to you: taking in the magnificent Alpine lakes of San Giuliano and Garzonè, it boasts a spectacular view of the peak of Presanella.
 You can set out by car from Caderzone Terme, taking the road for the San Giuliano lakes.
 We also suggest you stop for a break at the welcoming San Giuliano lodge and the nearby church-sanctuary on the shore of the lake.
+Difficulty: medium.

 The three Lakes – Val di Fiemme

 A route that will lead you to three blue gems nestled in the rough and rocky landscape.
 This itinerary offers you magnificent views of the Cima di Cece (the highest peak in the Lagorai range) and the Dolomites of Val di Fassa.
 It will allow you a glimpse of the wilderness of the Lagorai mountain chain, as well as the remnants of trenches and sheltered walkways left over from the Great War.
 The name of one of the three lakes, “Lago Brutto”, literally means “Ugly Lake”; ironic, given that it is actually one of the most beautiful lakes in the Lagorai!
+Difficulty: medium.

 Val Canali – Pale di San Martino

 This trail combines two natural elements: the rocks and the woods.
 The climb, which is not too challenging, leads you from the bottom of Val Canali through the woods to Rifugio Treviso.
 This mountain shelter is located right at the foot of the Sass d’Ortiga peak, a major destination for climbing enthusiasts.
 Here, amid the silence and the natural beauty, you can also enjoy excellent food with an emphasis on authenticity and the land.
-Difficulty: moderate.
+Difficulty: medium.

 Lago Denza - Val di Sole

 This itinerary is not easily forgotten, especially owing to the close encounter with the north face of the “queen” Presanella, the highest peak in Trentino.
 In spite of the harshness of the rock, which dominates the higher altitudes together with the rhododendrons, the trail is well marked and well kept.
-Breathtaking view, difficulty: medium.
+Breathtaking view!
+Difficulty: medium.